LukaszAmbrozewski/LukaszAmbrozewski/README.md

 ### Hi there 👋

 My name is Łukasz.
 I have always been interested in technology and creating new products.
 In May 2021, I started studying programming intensively.
 Programming has become something that gives me great joy and satisfaction.
 I would very much like to start working as a programmer.
-Every day I want to improve my skills with experienced programmers.
+I want to improve my skills with experienced programmers.

 ### My technology stack
 <p align="left">